- Home

 Stage 1:

-Initial scrutiny of the application will be completed by our staff to ensure that it is complete and contains all relevant supporting documents.
+Initial scrutiny of the application will be completed by our staff to ensure that your application meets our requirements and that you have provided all the necessary documents and information.
 We will contact you if we require further details.

 Stage 2:

-- If you are invited to an interview, this will take place between you and two non-UK assessors.
+• If you are invited to an interview, this will take place virtually between you and two non-UK assessors.
 The interview will give the assessors an opportunity to discuss your application.

 Stage 3: